Syntomification and crystalline local systems: Perfect complexes up to isogeny on XSyn

 and both sides vanish for $i\ge 2$. \end{proposition}

-Assuming the conjectured Lagrangian refinement of Tate duality for regular formal schemes, see Conjecture 6.5.25 in \cite{Fgauge}, one may deduce this using the same strategy as \cite{Fgauge} Proposition 6.7.3.
-If $K$ is unramified, since $\Spf \W(k)/\Spf \Z_p$ is finite \'{e}tale and in particular smooth proper we may use geometric Poincar\'{e} duality to deduce the claim (see the remark following Conjecture 6.5.25 in \cite{Fgauge}).
+Assuming the conjectured Lagrangian refinement of Tate duality for regular formal schemes, see \cite[Conjecture 6.5.25]{Fgauge}, one may deduce this using the same strategy as \cite[Proposition 6.7.3]{Fgauge}.
+If $K$ is unramified, since $\Spf \W(k)/\Spf \Z_p$ is finite \'{e}tale and in particular smooth proper we may use geometric Poincar\'{e} duality to deduce the claim (see the remark following \cite[Conjecture 6.5.25]{Fgauge}).

-We will use a different approach to prove the theorem by adapting the tools of \cite{KtheoryZpn} to work with coefficients.
+We will use a different approach to prove the claim by adapting the tools of \cite{KtheoryZpn} to work with coefficients.
 As a byproduct, we will produce a complex computing syntomic cohomology using Breuil-Kisin modules.

 \textbf{Notation}.
 In what follows we will abbreviate absolute prismatic cohomology $\R\Gamma(\O_K^{\Prism},\mathcal{E})$ as $\Prism_{\O_K}(\mathcal{E})$ and the relative prismatic cohomology $\R\Gamma((\O_K/\rA)^{\Prism},\mathcal{E})$ as $\Prism_{\O_K/\rA}(\mathcal{E})$ for a prismatic crystal $\mathcal{E}$.